 7. The Big Book of the Blue by Yuval Zommer

 Discover the myriad creatures living in the ocean in this beloved animal book series.
 From seahorses to stingrays, your tots will learn about the different types of marine life and its habitats.
-The charming illos will enthral readers to keep flipping through the pages and reread the book over and over again.
+The charming illos will enthral readers to keep flipping through the pages and rereading the book over and over again.
 Get the accompanying The Big Sticker Book of the Blue, where the kids can take part in drawing, colouring, and making stickers.

 8. One World by Michael Foreman

 This is a great introduction for kids to ocean pollution and the marine environment.
-Author Michael Foreman also illustrated the book in stunning watercolours which helps further explain the threat of pollution to the environment.
+Author Michael Foreman also illustrated the book in stunning watercolours, which helps further explain the threat of pollution to the environment.
 Kiddos will no doubt be more informed of what they ought to do to save the ocean and all its wonders.

 9. A Small Blue Whale by Beth Ferry